KellerJordan/cifar10-zoo/airbench_ablations/README.md

 # Airbench ablations

+The final `airbench.py` is built from the following accumulating series of features.

 Each script in the series adds a feature to the previous one.

 Our network architecture is the same as that in [hlb-cifar10](https://github.com/tysam-code/hlb-CIFAR10), with the following changes.